HQSquantumsimulations/qoqo/add_new_gate.md

 The general idea is: a `pub struct` defines the name, qubit-related fields as well as parameters (if any).
 Then, in order to add any kind of property to the gate, `traits` are either derived or manually implemented for it.

-As an examples, we'll take the roqoqo and qoqo definition of `RotateX`.
+As an example, we'll take the roqoqo and qoqo definition of `RotateX`.

 ### ROQOQO
 ```rust